SST Records

 SST Records is an American independent record label formed in 1978 in Long Beach, California by musician Greg Ginn.
-The company was formed in 1966 by Ginn at age 12 as Solid State Tuners, a small business through which he sold electronics equipment.
+The company was first founded in 1966 by Ginn at age 12 as Solid State Transmitters, a small business through which he sold electronics equipment.
 Ginn repurposed the company as a record label to release material by his band Black Flag.